 WordPress keeps the identification of all records by its ID.
 Similarly, all menu has their unique ID stored in the database.
-In order to perform functions on a menu, its ID is required to fetch it.
+To perform functions on a menu, its ID is required to fetch it.
 WordPress allows us to fetch menu ID by menu name.
-In order to create or access a menu, navigate to appearance > menu in the admin panel:

-In this article, we will see 3 different methods to fetch menu ID by menu name.
+In this article, we will see 4 different methods to fetch menu ID by menu name.

 We have created a menu “My Menu” and used it as a reference: